 Single-Turn vs Multi-Turn Encoders

 Single-turn encoders measure displacement across 360° from a defined starting position with the output repeated for every revolution of the encoder’s shaft.
-Multi-turn encoders measure the degree of rotation within 360 and tracks the number of total revolutions of the encoder’s shaft using a unique word for each position and number of revolutions.
+Multi-turn encoders measure the degree of rotation within 360 and track the number of total revolutions of the encoder’s shaft using a unique word for each position and number of revolutions.

 A single-turn encoder is analogous to a watch with only a minute hand (left).
 After 60 minutes, the watch resets and does not record the total number of turns, or in or this case, hours.
 A multi-turn encoder is like a watch with a minute and hour hand.
 At any given moment, both the position of the minute hand and the total number of turns of the minute hand (hours) can be read.